storageos/storageos.github.io/_docs/overview/architecture.md

 # Architecture Overview

-# Deployment Types
+## Deployment types

-A StorageOS deployment consists of one or more controllers, and optionally some clients.
+A StorageOS deployment consists of one or more controllers, and one or more optional clients.

-**Controllers** take storage capacity from raw disks (local or attached), or remote (e.g. S3-based object stores), adds it to a distributed capacity pool, and then uses the capacity from the pool to present virtual block devices to clients.
+ - Controllers take storage capacity from raw disks (local or attached), or remote (e.g., S3-based object stores), adds it to a distributed capacity pool, and then uses the capacity from the pool to present virtual block devices to clients.
 Controllers run both the **control plane** and the **data plane** components.

-**Clients** consume the virtual block devices.
-The Docker daemon running on a client interacts with the Docker plugin to manage presentation of storage to local containers.
+ - Clients consume the virtual block devices.
+The Docker daemon running on a client interacts with the Docker plugin to present storage to the local containers.

 Controllers and Clients can run on separate servers or on the same server in a hyper-converged deployment.

-Storage can be made available to containers running on the controllers or on clients, but storage capacity (e.g. raw disks, cloud volumes), can only be added to controllers.
+You can make storage available to containers running on the controllers or on clients, but you can only add storage capacity (e.g. raw disks, cloud volumes) to controllers.

-# Components
+## Components
 Controllers run both the control plane and the data plane components, and clients run only the Docker plugin and a subset of the data plane.
 All components are bundled within the same container and are selected using different runtime parameters.

-## Data Plane
+### Data plane

-The data plane processes all data access requests and pools backend storage for presentation to clients.

-Because the data plane changes infrequently and any restarts will interrupt service, it is started as a separate container process.
+The data plane processes all data access requests, and pools backend storage for presentation to clients.
+Because the data plane changes infrequently and all restarts interrupt service, it starts as a separate container process.

-## Control Plane
+### Control plane

-The control plane is responsible for configuration and scheduling.
+The control plane configures and schedules activity.

-The API handles direct requests or from the Docker plugin, the Web UI or the CLI, and communicates with other nodes in the cluster to take the appropriate action.
-It is also responsible for storing state, monitoring health and acting on state changes.
+The API handles direct requests or requests from the Docker plugin, the Web UI, or the CLI and communicates with other nodes in the cluster to take the appropriate action.
+It also stores state, monitors health, and takes action on state changes.

 Controller nodes communicate state changes with each other using an embedded message bus (NATS).

-Configuration state is stored in an distributed Key/Value store (Currently Consul, with Etcd support coming).
+Configuration state is stored in an distributed Key/Value store (currently Consul, with Etcd support coming).
 The StorageOS ISO installs Consul on each controller, which requires that ISO-based clusters have an odd number of members (1, 3 or 5 controllers recommended).
 This restriction is lifted when an external KV Store is used instead.

-A rules engine acts on state changes and a scheduler determines best placement.
+A rules engine acts on state changes and a scheduler determines the best placement.

 ## Client